- Travel Home

 Berlin Festival, Berlin, Germany

-Another party set in a former airfield, you have to walk through an arrivals hall to experience it.
+Set in a former airfield, you have to walk through an arrivals hall to experience this one.

 There are immigration booths, baggage conveyor belts and an old-school departure board where they put the indie, punk and electro lineup on display.

-Also on CNNGo: 10 of the world's weirdest film festivals
+Also on CNN: 10 of the world's weirdest film festivals